 Step 6 - The Foodus Bloggerus has a love hate relationship with sites such as foodgawker and tastespotting.
 These two sites, among others, are the nightclub door people.
 You hate them when they don't let you in i.e. don't put up a photo and it's often so, so arbitary.
 They can be so cut throat when giving you a reason with curt and cutting answers i.e. "Poor compostion!"
 "Bad lighting!" but when they let you in, you feel like you got into the club.
 For the last few months I took myself out of the running with both and don't bother submitting to either anymore and it's great waking up and not being greeted with a pass or fail in my inbox.

-7. Travelling with a food blogger is never a boring experience.
+Step 7 - Travelling with a food blogger is never a boring experience.
 Because Australia's quarantine laws are so strict, we always have to declare food and our luggage is usually over the weight limit weighed down by jars - for me jars of jams in flavours that we just don't get back at home (I came back with seventeen jars of jam on my last trip to Austria and Dubai).
 And when we recently came back from a trip to New Zealand and I saw that Border Security was filming I told them that I didn't want to be on camera just in case they saw my jars of jam and packets of biscuits which were enough to feed a horde of hungry wolves.
 I just wasn't in the mood to explain.

 Step 8 - History gives us B.C.
 (Before Christ) and A.D.
 (Anno Domini).
 In blog land there is B.B.
 (Before Blog) and D.B.
 (During Blog).
 Food blogger regret is the anguish one feels when they think back to the the fantastic meals that they've eaten B.B. that is before the blog started and were never recorded (or recorded on phone camera and therefore aren't really of bloggable photo quality).
 All those years of dining out on the corporate credit card would almost raise a tear from me.

-9. Our cupboards are full of single pieces of china and cutlery and sets scoured from vintage markets and stores that we use for props.
+Step 9 - Our cupboards are full of single pieces of china and cutlery and sets scoured from vintage markets and stores that we use for props.
 We're also the ones that buy a whole tea set knowing that it will look great for one story and once it's done we realise that we've got enough china to open up our own store.
 I have so much I need to store some in my parents basement.

-10. We are food-lingual.
+Step 10 - We are food-lingual.
 At least as far as menus are concerned.
 I speak great Menu French but having not progressed past French 101 at University not so much of the rest (although I can ask "Do you know the way to the hotel?").
 We know our way through a menu in a huge number of countries but French is one language where we can often claim to be food-lingual.